 Out of all Americans between the ages of 18 and 44, 90% of them use YouTube.
-Both millennials and Generation Z continue to increase their usage of YouTube.
-70% of millennials using YouTube watch videos to learn how to do something.
+Both Millennials and Generation Z’ers continue to increase their usage of YouTube.
+70% of Millennials watch YouTube videos to learn how to do something.

 YouTube attracts the most visitors from the US (18.5%), India (8.2%), Japan (4.7%), Russia (4.5%), and China (3.4%).
 More than half of all YouTube users are female.
 Also interesting is that the majority of YouTube users have children.